stby4/pelata-pace/README.md

    - [Kotlin](https://marketplace.visualstudio.com/items?itemName=fwcd.kotlin).
    - [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack).
 1. Reload the VS Code window.
 Gradle should start to configure the project, which might take a couple of minutes.
 1. Once done, the Gradle tasks will show up in the sidebar of VS Code.
-Alternatively, they can be accessed using "Ctrl + Shift + P" -> "Tasks: Run Task".
+Alternatively, they can be accessed using "Ctrl + Shift + P" -> "Tasks: Run Task" -> "run continuous".

 # Styleguide